trskop/toolbox-tray-icon/README.md

 Configuration
 -------------

-Configuration file is a simple [JSON][json.org] file that resides in data directory, see [Cabal User Guide: Installation paths][] for details about what it means.
+Configuration file is a simple [JSON][json.org] file.

+Basic configuration file resides in installation data directory, please see [Cabal User Guide: Installation paths][] for details about what it means.
+Its content is empty JSON array, i.e. `[]`.

-Default configuration file is provided and it has following content:
+User configuration file is located in:

+    $HOME/.config/toolbox/toolbox-menu.json

+Example configuration file:

 ````json
 [ { "id": "firefox-profile-manager-no-remote"